Eve Hewson

+Hewson had starring roles in the fantasy miniseries The Luminaries (2020) and Behind Her Eyes (2021); the comedy series Bad Sisters (2022); and the mystery series The Perfect Couple (2024).
+She also played the title role in the musical film Flora and Son (2023).

 Early life

-Hewson was born in Dublin, Ireland, the second daughter of activist Ali Hewson (née Alison Stewart) and U2 lead singer Bono (Paul David Matthew Hewson).
-Her name is derived from her time and date of birth (7 am on 7 July), as "eve" is the middle of the word "seven".
+Hewson was born in Dublin, Ireland, the second daughter of activist Ali Hewson (née Alison Stewart) and U2 lead singer Bono (Paul David Hewson).
+Her name is derived from her time and date of birth (7 a.m. on 7 July), as "eve" is the middle of the word "seven".
+Her godfather is musician Gavin Friday.

 She has an older sister, Jordan, and two younger brothers, Elijah and John.
-She was educated at the Dalkey School Project and St. Andrew's College in Dublin and New York University.
+She attended nearby Dalkey School Project primary school, and St. Andrew's College in Booterstown, also in Dublin, for secondary education.
 The U2 song "Kite" was inspired by a moment when Bono took a kite up on Killiney Hill with Hewson and her sister, but the kite blew away and smashed.

+She did a short course at the New York Film Academy in 2008.
+In 2009, she commenced studies in acting, with subsidiary focus on psychology, at New York University's Tisch School of the Arts, graduating in 2013.